 The drug MDMA gained popularity in the 1970s when Dr. Alexander Shuglin rediscovered the MDMA compound which was then promoted as a psychotherapeutic tool.
 Psychiatrists utilized the drug to help clients gain insight into problems.
 The U.S. Food & Drug Administration (FDA) did not approve the drug for use in clinical trials until 2000 to treat PTSD or post-traumatic stress disorder.

-Known both as ‘ecstasy’ and ‘molly,’ the DEA (U.S. Drug Enforcement Administration) banned the drug in 1985 as a Schedule 1 controlled substance which had ‘no medical use and high potential for abuse.’
+Known both as ‘ecstasy’ and ‘molly,’ the DEA (U.S. Drug Enforcement Administration) banned the drug in 1985 as a Schedule 1 controlled substance that had ‘no medical use and a high potential for abuse.’
 The psychological dependence which can develop begins when an individual takes ecstasy to get high and experience euphoria.
-A person will seek out more of the drug to achieve the high which can lead to addiction.
+A person will seek out more of the drug to achieve the high which can lead to ecstasy addiction.
+People with this kind of addiction are often unable to stop taking the drug and require assistance from the family or a professional interventionist.

 Popular Use of Ecstasy